Bandeapart1964/PuppyGit/PrivacyPolicy.md

 **Privacy Policy**

-This privacy policy applies to the PuppyGit Pro app (hereby referred to as "Application") for mobile devices that was created by catpuppyapp (hereby referred to as "Service Provider") as a Commercial service.
+This privacy policy applies to the PuppyGit app (hereby referred to as "Application") for mobile devices that was created by catpuppyapp (hereby referred to as "Service Provider") as a Commercial service.
 This service is intended for use "AS IS".

 **What information does the Application obtain and how is it used?**